docsdevbr/grafana-doc-pt-br/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 LBAC for data sources is available for LBAC-supported data sources created with basic authentication.
 As of today, managed/provisioned data source can **NOT** be configured with LBAC rules.

 ## Before you begin

-To be able to use LBAC for data sources rules, you need to enable the feature toggle `teamHttpHeaders` on your Grafana instance.
-Contact support to enable the feature toggle for you.

 - Be sure that you have the permission setup to create a Loki tenant in Grafana Cloud.
 - Be sure that you have admin data source permissions for Grafana.